Fürth: Monuments

 Fürth survived the Second World War with less damage than most German cities, and many historic buildings remain.
 Fürth has a very high density of historic buildings and monuments per head of population (17 per 1000 inhabitants).

 The city centre is typified by the streets with intact architecture from the 19th and early 20th centuries.
 In the old town, around the Church of St. Michael, there are ensembles of buildings from the 17th and 18th centuries.
 Of particular note is the Hornschuch Promenade with Gründerzeit and Jugendstil apartment houses.
 The Südstadt, the southern part of the town, also has many historic buildings, but these tend to be former workers' tenements, so the house fronts are less grand.
 A lot of frame and freestones houses from 17.–19. century can be found in quarters and suburbs, f.e.
 Poppenreuth, Burgfarrnbach, Vach and Dambach.

-The Rathaus, built in the Italian style by Friedrich Bürklein between 1840 and 1850, is modelled on the Palazzo Vecchio in Florence.
+The Rathaus (town hall), built in the Italian style by Friedrich Bürklein between 1840 and 1850, is modelled on the Palazzo Vecchio in Florence.
+The "Glockenspiel" in the Rathaus is a mechanical music machine with 25 chromatically tuned cast bronze bells, similar to a carillon.
+It became nationally known through the daily playing of the rock classic Stairway to Heaven by the British rock group Led Zeppelin at 12:04 pm.